chriszhangusc/soundnode-redux/README.md

 # react-todo

-Just an easy demo app showing how awesome react is.
+# Just an easy demo app showing how awesome react is.

+# In webpack.config.js modulesDirectories tells webpack to look for modules and create alias for those modules in these folders.